 We can conclude with this work that the use of statistical distributions for segmentation of SAR images that enclose oceanic areas with the intention of ships detect is very efficient.
 It was looked in this work to use the more cited statistical distributions in existing literature, being only accomplished the necessary adaptations for the obtaining of the best possible resulted.
-We can conclude that the use of the distributions Weibull, Rayleigh and Gama were the ones that presented the best results in relation the others used distributions.
+We can conclude that the use of the distributions Weibull, Rayleigh and Gama were the ones that had presented the best results in relation the others used distributions.
 As already says previously, distribution K and the methodology described by Eldhuset (1996) presented a result with some noises next to the targets detected, what could make difficult the image interpretation because it can be interpreted as false targets.
 The distribution Root of Gamma presented a result whose value of threshold established by software for this distribution made with that the targets were detected with a smaller size in relation the others distributions, fact this that can cause a loss of information and, consequently, the omission of some target or a wrong evaluation of the targets.
-We can also conclude that the targets were detected with different sizes in accordance with each methodology,.
+We can also conclude that the targets were detected with different sizes in accordance with each methodology, which possible to observe in RGB compositions shown in the Figures 8 and 9.
 Such fact, however, does not harm the interpretation of the results and the consequent detection of the targets.
 This occurs by virtue of the value of threshold established by the software to be different for each distribution.